Astro Bot Rescue Mission Announcement for the PlayStation VR

 Nicolas Doucet, creative director and producer at Japan Studio, had announced that the cute The Playroom mascot Astro Bot, will be getting a stand alone game, in VR!

 The game is called Astro Bot Rescue Mission, and is brought to us by Japan Studio, courtesy of Sony Computer Entertainment Japan.
-The game is a join project by Asobi!
-Team and Japan studio, made by the guys who brought us The Playroom and The Playroom VR.
+The game is a joint project by Asobi!
+Team and Japan studio, the same guys who brought us The Playroom and The Playroom VR.
 The game will be a platform action game, so expect a lot of adventuring beat-em-up action!

 Astro Bot Rescue Mission lets players take control of Astro, a Bot captain of a rescue ship, on a mission to recover their lost crew.
 Astro’s mates are scattered over 5 planets, and the player must help him by running, jumping, and punching enemies.
 There will be 26 stages across 5 worlds, with each planet featuring an epic boss fight at the end.